nexustech24/nexustech24/README.md

 * 🔭 I’m working on NexusSurf (old codename StellarSurf).
 * 📫 How to reach me: xavedxub@nexustech.freewebhostmost.com, Spacehey: armannita, Bitview: armannita.
 * 😄 Pronouns: He/him.
-* ⚡ Fun fact: In the early days, I used AI Chatbots to come up with new ideas, and projects.
+* ⚡ Fun fact: In the early days, I used AI Chatbots to develop new ideas, and projects.
 # Languages and Tools 🛠️
 Here are some of the languages and tools I frequently use: